w3f/polkadot-wiki/docs/learn-phragmen.md

 ### Rationale for Reducing Block Computing Time

 Running the Phragmén algorithm is time-consuming, and often cannot be completed within the time limits of production of a single block.
+Waiting for calculation to complete would jeopardize the constant block production time of the network.
 Therefore, as much computation as possible is moved to an offchain worker, which validators can work on the problem without impacting block production time.
 By restricting the ability of users to make any modifications in the last 25% of an era, and running the selection of validators by nominators as an offchain process, validators have a significant amount of time to calculate the new active validator set and allocate the nominators